Table of Contents

 In hospitality, that could be the difference between a decent experience and a great experience.

-Taylor’s University is No 1 in Malaysia, 17th in the World For Hospitality and Leisure Management from QS World Ranking.
+According to the QS World Ranking, Taylor’s University is No 1 in Malaysia and 17th in the World For Hospitality and Leisure Management.

-Hospitality students participate in the weeklong KL Hotel takeover, where students perform operational and managerial duties with minor supervision.
+Hospitality students participate in the weeklong KL Hotel takeover, where students perform operational and managerial duties under minor supervision.

 - Foundation in Arts